ersncerror/rbxbuf/README.md

 <summary> List of supported data types </summary>

-More data types maybe will be add in future.
+More data types may be added in the future.

 - Int8
 - UInt8